 Education - Special Education

 Special education is a federal program that assists local schools in addressing the needs of students with disabilities.
 Each child receives support and it varies from student to student depending on their unique needs.
-The main objective is to make sure students with disabilities have the tools and instruction they need to be successful in school.
+The main goal is to make sure students with disabilities have the tools and instruction they need to be successful in school.

 What is special education?

 Special education focuses on helping children with disabilities learn.
 Federal law requires that students who receive special education be taught alongside their non-disabled peers as much as possible.
-By law, schools are required to provide special education in the least restrictive environment (LRE).
+By law, schools are required to give special education in the least restrictive environment (LRE).
 This means the starting point for discussion should be the supports your child needs to succeed in a general education classroom.

 Schools have a special term for deciding to place a child in one type of classroom rather than another.
 Schools refer to this as "placement".
 General education classrooms are the most common placement for kids with learning disabilities.